Steve Campbell March 2016

 The atmosphere above that is hydrogen, helium and methane.
 The white clouds you see vary in composition depending on pressure.
 The higher clouds where pressures are about Earth-like (1 bar) are probably methane vapor.
 Lower down and at higher pressures are clouds of ammonia, hydrogen sulfate and even water vapor, like the clouds on Earth.

 How thick each of these layers might be is still open to interpretation and you can find many differing diagrams, most with no dimensions mentioned.
-So, having looked at those, I will guess that the core is 4000 miles in Radius (about the same radius as Earth), the icy mantle extends another 10,000 miles above that and the gaseous atmosphere another 1400.
+So, having looked at those, I will guess that the core is 4000 miles in Radius (about the same radius as Earth).

 Later photos of Neptune by the Hubble Space Telescope have shown considerable changes in Neptune’s atmosphere, since Voyager.